terralang/terra/docs/api.md

 Debugging
 =========

 Terra provides a few library functions to help debug and performance tune code.
-Except for `currenttimeinseconds`, these debugging facilities are only available on OSX and Linux.

 ---